ibm-cloud-docs/Cloudant/offerings/gdpr.md

 If you have an account provisioned by {{site.data.keyword.cloud_notm}} (including a dedicated instance),
 {{site.data.keyword.cloudant_short_notm}} _does not_ collect the personal data previously mentioned.
 This data is held by {{site.data.keyword.cloud_notm}}.

-{{site.data.keyword.cloudant_short_notm}} processes limited client PI in the course of running the service and optimising the user experience of it. {{site.data.keyword.cloudant_short_notm}} uses email for contacting clients as appropriate.
-Monitoring client interactions with the {{site.data.keyword.cloudant_short_notm}} dashboard is the other way {{site.data.keyword.cloudant_short_notm}} processes PI.
+{{site.data.keyword.cloudant_short_notm}} processes limited customer PI in the course of running the service and optimising the user experience of it. {{site.data.keyword.cloudant_short_notm}} uses email for contacting customers as appropriate.
+Monitoring customer interactions with the {{site.data.keyword.cloudant_short_notm}} dashboard is the other way {{site.data.keyword.cloudant_short_notm}} processes PI.

 ### Restriction of processing

 {{site.data.keyword.cloudant_short_notm}} sends dashboard interaction data to Segment.
-It is possible to ask {{site.data.keyword.cloudant_short_notm}} to restrict processing of client PI in this way via a [{{site.data.keyword.cloudant_short_notm}} support request](mailto:support@cloudant.com).
-Upon receipt of such a request, {{site.data.keyword.cloudant_short_notm}} deletes information associated with the client as sent to Segment, and prevents further data from being sent. {{site.data.keyword.cloudant_short_notm}} needs to retain the ability to contact dedicated clients via email and provides an interface for clients to keep this information up to date either directly, or via client configuration of their contact details via their {{site.data.keyword.cloud_notm}} account details.
+It is possible to ask {{site.data.keyword.cloudant_short_notm}} to restrict processing of customer PI in this way via a [{{site.data.keyword.cloudant_short_notm}} support request](mailto:support@cloudant.com).
+Upon receipt of such a request, {{site.data.keyword.cloudant_short_notm}} deletes information associated with the customer as sent to Segment, and prevents further data from being sent. {{site.data.keyword.cloudant_short_notm}} needs to retain the ability to contact dedicated customers via email and provides an interface for customers to keep this information up to date either directly, or via customer configuration of their contact details via their {{site.data.keyword.cloud_notm}} account details.

 ## Is our {{site.data.keyword.cloudant_short_notm}} database encrypted?